The Help (film): Box office

-The Help earned $169,708,112 in North America and $46,931,000 in other territories for a worldwide total of $216,639,112.
+The Help earned $169,708,112 in North America and $52,094,074 in other territories for a worldwide total of $221,802,186.

 In North America, on its opening day (Wednesday, August 10, 2011), it topped the box office with $5.54 million.
 It then added $4.33 million on Thursday, declining only 21 percent, for a two-day total of $9.87 million.
 On its first weekend, the film grossed $26 million, coming in second place behind Rise of the Planet of the Apes.
 However, during its second weekend, the film jumped to first place with $20 million, declining only 23 percent, the smallest drop among films playing nationwide.
 The film crossed the $100 million mark on its 21st day of release, becoming one of only two titles in August 2011 that achieved this.
 On its fourth weekend (Labor Day three-day weekend), it became the first film since Inception (2010), to top the box-office charts for three consecutive weekends.
 Its four-day weekend haul of $19.9 million was the fourth largest for a Labor Day weekend.
-Notably, The Help topped the box office for 25 days in a row.
+The Help topped the box office for 25 days in a row.
 This was the longest uninterrupted streak since The Sixth Sense (35 days), which was also a late summer release, in 1999.

 To promote the film, TakePart hosted a series of three writing contests.
 Rebecca Lubin, of Mill Valley, California, who has been a nanny for nearly two decades won the recipe contest.
 Darcy Pattison's "11 Ways to Ruin a Photograph" won "The Help" Children's Story Contest with her story about a tenacious young girl who refuses to take a good photograph while her father is away "soldiering".
 After being chosen by guest judge and children's-book author Lou Berger, the story was professionally illustrated.
 The final contest was about "someone who inspired you".
 Genoveva Islas-Hooker charmed guest judge Doc Hendley (founder of Wine to Water) with her story, A Heroine Named Confidential.
 A case manager for patients with HIV, Islas-Hooker was consistently inspired by one special individual who never gave up the fight to live.